brightsparc/aiml-lab/lab1/Readme.md

-# Lab 1: Introduction to Amazon Sagemaker
+# Lab 1: Introduction to Amazon SageMaker

 In this lab, we will be training a machine learning algorithm on the MNIST dataset using MXNet and Gluon.
 We will deploy this model, and test it by drawing some hand written digits in the browser.